 Once configured, Gearset will redirect a user to an external IdP for authentication.
 If successful, the IdP redirects back to Gearset with a set of assertions about the user e.g. email, display name etc.

-Note: SAML SSO is only supported on the Deployment Enterprise tiers.
+Note: SAML SSO is only supported on the Deployment Enterprise and Data Backup Enterprise tiers.
 SAML user accounts are new, distinct accounts and cannot be linked to old accounts e.g. Google, Salesforce.
 Connections, jobs and other settings will need to be recreated.

 To configure SAML SSO you must be a team owner and have permission to administer your identity provider (e.g. Okta).
 Configuration involves creating an application connection in your IdP, copying information from Gearset into the IdP and copying information from your IdP into Gearset.